How Much Does a Somali Cat Cost? (2023 Price Guide)

 $0-$50+ per month

-Here, you can keep to a strict budget and spend little on entertainment or go wild!
-Somali Cats are playful and can benefit from plenty of toys to keep them occupied.
-Whether you choose to entertain them with a rolled-up ball of aluminum foil or the latest high-tech gadget is completely up to you!
+Here, you can keep a strict budget and spend little on entertainment or go wild!
+Somali cats are playful and can benefit from plenty of toys to keep them occupied.
+Whether you entertain them with a rolled-up ball of aluminum foil or the latest high-tech gadget is entirely up to you!

-Somali Cats are active and intelligent, so you may find they need more in the way of entertainment than some other breeds.
+Somali Cats are active and intelligent, so you may find they need more entertainment than some other breeds.

-Cat subscription boxes are an awesome way of keeping an intelligent Somali entertained, and they’ll love the new selection of toys and treats.
+Cat subscription boxes are a terrific way of keeping an intelligent Somali entertained, and they’ll love the new selection of toys and treats.
 We bet your clever cat will even learn to recognize the box that arrives every month!

 Total Monthly Cost of Owning a Somali Cat